Journalist Resource Series

 Stay up to date on the reproductive justice movement and bad legislation

-Stay up to date on this year’s anti-abortion legislation using What If Roe Fell.
-This tracker provides an overview of what is happening to abortion rights in the fifty states, the District of Columbia, and the five most populous U.S. territories following the Supreme Court’s Dobbs v.
+Stay up to date on anti-abortion legislation using What If Roe Fell.41 This tracker provides an overview of what is happening to abortion rights in the fifty states, the District of Columbia, and the five most populous U.S. territories following the Supreme Court’s Dobbs v.
 Jackson decision.

-Include information about how your readers can obtain legal assistance and/or take action in their state, including but not limited to contacting their local ACLU affiliate.
+Include information about how your readers can obtain legal assistance and/or take action in their state, including but not limited to contacting their local ACLU affiliate42 or Equality Federation Member Organization(s).43

-Include state and local trans leadership in your reporting.
+Include state and local trans leadership44 in your reporting.
 Your local ACLU and Transgender Law Center may be helpful in connecting you with trans-led organizations.
-You can connect with TLC’s Legal Information Helpdesk to respond to your questions and refer you to other resources and members of our pro bono network for support.
+You can connect with TLC’s Legal Information Helpdesk45 to respond to your questions and refer you to other resources and members of our pro bono network for support.

 Legislation Trackers